-Stress and anxiety are common for most people as they are a natural part of a fight or flight response that prepares the body to deal with danger.
+Stress and anxiety are common for most people as they are a natural part of a fight, flight, or freeze response that prepares the body to deal with danger.
 It’s a perfectly normal reaction to threatening situations, which helped humans in prehistoric times survive threats like natural disasters or animal attacks.

-Today, we rarely deal with physical dangers, but challenges of our daily life can also evoke a stress response and make us feel anxious.
+Today, we rarely deal with physical dangers.
+But traumatic experiences in the past and challenges of our daily life can also evoke a stress response and make us feel anxious.
 Sometimes, stress and anxiety may become so overwhelming that they take a toll on our well-being and negatively affect our lifestyle.

 But while we can’t completely avoid stressful situations, we can develop healthier ways of responding to the sources of stress.
 There are special stress management techniques that you can learn and practice regularly to quickly calm your mind and your body.

 You can use these relaxation techniques when you are stressed or worried because they address your body’s stress response and invoke a relaxation response – a state of profound rest.
 If you regularly practice any of them for just a few minutes a day, you’ll be able to reduce stress and relieve anxiety when a need arises.

 It is key to practice any of these techniques consistently and when your emotions are not elevated in order to create easier connections between your mind and body.
 Then it will be easier to invoke a relaxation response in times of distress.

 Here are effective relaxation techniques supported by research.
 They are simple but provide many health benefits.